ashok-khanna/lisp-notes/README.md

     (gethash 'color my-hash-table)

-Similar to other structures, we use SETF to set values.
+Similar to other structures, we use `SETF` to set values.
 Hash tables can accommodate any number of elements, because they are expanded when they run out of space.
-We can remove values with REMHASH.

     ;; Returns RED

     (setf (gethash 'color my-hash-table) 'red)

-    (remhash 'color my-hash-table)

-Finally, the function MAPHASH allows you to iterate over all entries in the hash table.
+Finally, the function `MAPHASH` allows you to iterate over all entries in the hash table.
 Its first argument must be a function which accepts two arguments, the key and the value of each entry.
-Note that due to the nature of hash tables you can't control the order in which the entries are provided to MAPHASH (or other traversing constructs):
+Note that due to the nature of hash tables you can't control the order in which the entries are provided to `MAPHASH` (or other traversing constructs):

     (maphash #'(lambda (key value)
     	     (format t "~A = ~A~%" key value)) my-hash-table)

+You can remove items from a hash table with `REMHASH`.

+    (remhash 'color my-hash-table)

-<a id="org230deb9"></a>
+<a id="org345974e"></a>

 ## Structures

-Common Lisp provides the `DEFSTRUCT` facility for creating named data structures with named components.
+Common Lisp provides the `DEFSTRUCT` facility for creating data structures with named components.
 This makes it easier to manipulate custom data objects as we can refer to their components by name.

 Constructor, access and assignment constructs are automatically defined when a data type is defined through `DEFSTRUCT`.
 Consider the below example of defining a data type for rectangles.